brewerj3/brewerj3.github.io/essays/javascript.md

 <img width="200" class="rounded float-start pe-4" src="../img/javascript/JavaScript-logo.png">

-*Reflection on javascript after one week of learning.*
+*Loose typing in javascript, one week of learning*

 This week I learned the basics of javascript and have used it to solve several problems.
 I have not used javascript before, my coding experience is with C, C++ and python.